tonyp7/brainteasers/integer_to_roman/README.md

  - Get string representation for hundreds, add to output string
  - Get string representation for tens, add to output string
  - Get string representation for units, add to output string

+Note that if the problem statement was explicitly asking to optimize for memory usage, this would not be the correct answer.

 There are two approach for this: